centomila/BitwigBuddy-Documentation/docs/guide/bitwigbuddy/index.md

 ## 🎹 What is BitwigBuddy?

-BitwigBuddy is a comprehensive extension for Bitwig Studio designed to simplify and accelerate your music production workflow.
-It enables efficient creation, editing, and automation of MIDI patterns, drum sequences, and complex macros.
+BitwigBuddy is a an extension for Bitwig Studio designed to simplify and accelerate your music production workflow.
+It enables efficient creation of MIDI patterns, and command sequences.
 Perfect for streamlining tasks and boosting creativity!

 ## Key Features

-BitwigBuddy offers three main modes of operation:
+BitwigBuddy has three main modes of operation:

 ![Generate/Edit/Macro Mode Selection](../../images/Mode-Selector.png)